Battle of York: Societal consequences

 As the American attack on York occurred on the first of New York's three-day election period, the battle did not directly benefit the Democratic-Republic Party as Armstrong had originally envisioned.
-However, early proclamations of victory issued prior to the battle, did contribute to the reelection of Daniel D. Tompkins, the Democratic-Republican candidate for the Governor of New York.
+The premature proclamations of victory issued prior to the battle did, however, contribute to the reelection of Daniel D. Tompkins, the Democratic-Republican candidate to be the Governor of New York.

 According to Pierre Berton, the battle, and occupation of York served as a watershed moment for the settlers of York.
 Those who fought the Americans became celebrated in the local community, while those who aided the occupation were viewed by the community as traitors.
 The documentary film Explosion 1812 argues that the battle had a much greater impact than previously assumed.
 The mistreatment by US forces of the civilian Canadian population, dogged resistance by militia and the burning of British symbols and buildings after the battle led to a hardening of Canadian popular opinion against the United States.

 Several commentators viewed the American transgressions at York as justification for the British Burning of Washington later in the war.
 Prévost wrote that "as a just retribution, the proud capital at Washington has experienced a similar fate".
 Strachan wrote to Thomas Jefferson that the damage to Washington "was a small retaliation after redress had been refused for burnings and depredations, not only of public but private property, committed by them in Canada".